Venustrapflyyy/mini-project/steps.md

 - create bash script to;
 - run `sudo apt update`,
 - install terraform, and
-- create dir `mini-project` and cd into it.
+- create dir `mini-project` and cd into it,
-- create your `maintf` file.
+- create your `provider.tf` file,
 -